bcomnes/top-bun/README.md

     --dest, -d            path to build destination directory (default: "public") --ignore, -i          comma separated gitignore style ignore string --drafts              Build draft pages with the `.draft.{md,js,html}` page suffix.
-    --target, -t          comma separated target strings for esbuild --noEsbuildMeta       skip writing the esbuild metafile to disk --watch-only          watch and build the src directory without serving
+    --copy                Path to directories to copy into dist; can be used multiple times --target, -t          comma separated target strings for esbuild --noEsbuildMeta       skip writing the esbuild metafile to disk --watch-only          watch and build the src directory without serving